 My audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Housing Authority of Pulaski County's basic financial statements.
 The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is not a required part of the financial statements.
-Further, the financial data schedules shown on pages 36 to 40, and other supplemental information as listed in the table of contents are presented for purposes of additional analysis as required by Uniform Financial Reporting Standards issued by the U.S. Department of Housing and Urban Development, and are not a required part of the financial statements.
+Further, the financial data schedules shown on pages 37 to 41, the Certification of Actual Modernization Costs on page 29, and other supplemental information as listed in the table of contents are presented for purposes of additional analysis as required by Uniform Financial Reporting Standards issued by the U.S. Department of Housing and Urban Development, and are not a required part of the financial statements.